 White Lady Ghost

-Sutton House was built by Ralph Sadlier in 1535 located in Hackney.
+Ralph Sadlier built Sutton House in 1535 and is located in Hackney.
 A courtier to Henry VIII, the property had no paranormal experiences associated with it.
 During its existence, it has been home to schoolmistresses, merchants, silk-weaver, and clergy.
 It was left to fall in disrepair until the 90s when it was restored and reopened to the public as part of the National Trust.

 There are several ghosts who frequent this property.
 Patrons can still hear dogs wailing late at night which are said to the be the hounds of John Machell, a local wool merchant.
 If dogs are brought into the house, they all freeze and become transfixed by something on the stairs.